Kitura/kitura.dev/content/web/news/blogs/kitura-custom-encoders-and-decoders.md

 ##Custom Encoders and Decoders on the Router

-From Kitura 2.5, the Router class has two extra properties: dictionaries called encoders and decoders.
+From Kitura 2.5, the Router class has two extra properties: dictionaries called `encoders` and `decoders`.

-The encoders dictionary maps MediaType keys to closures for generating a BodyEncoder.
-On initialization, the dictionary includes a JSONEncoder() generator for “application/json”.
+The encoders dictionary maps MediaType keys to closures for generating a `BodyEncoder`.
+On initialization, the dictionary includes a `JSONEncoder()` generator for “application/json”.

 ```swift
 public var encoders: [MediaType: () -> BodyEncoder] = [.json: { return JSONEncoder() }]
 ```

-You can send a Codable object from a route either by calling send(_ obj: T) from a RouterResponse or by using a Codable route.
+You can send a Codable object from a route either by calling `send(_ obj: T)` from a `RouterResponse` or by using a Codable route.
 When this happens the Router will select the correct encoder based on the Accepts header of the Request.
-If the request doesn’t have an Accepts header or it doesn’t include any MediaTypes from your dictionary, the router’s defaultResponseMediaType will determine the encoder.
+If the request doesn’t have an [Accepts](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept) header or it doesn’t include any `MediaTypes` from your dictionary, the router’s `defaultResponseMediaType` will determine the encoder.

 ```swift
 public var defaultResponseMediaType: MediaType = .json
 ```

-The decoders dictionary maps MediaType keys to closures for generating a BodyDecoder.
-On initialization, the dictionary includes a JSONDecoder() generator for “application/json” and a QueryDecoder() generator for “application/x-www-form-urlencoded”.
+The `decoders` dictionary maps `MediaType` keys to closures for generating a `BodyDecoder`.
+On initialization, the dictionary includes a `JSONDecoder()` generator for “application/json” and a QueryDecoder() generator for “application/x-www-form-urlencoded”.

 ```swift
 public var decoders: [MediaType: () -> BodyDecoder] = [.json: {return JSONDecoder()}, .urlEncoded: {return QueryDecoder()}]
 ```

-You can read a Codable object in a route either by calling read(as type: T.Type) from a RouterRequest or by using a Codable route.
-When this happens the Router will select the correct decoder based on the Content-Type header of the request.
+You can read a Codable object in a route either by calling `read(as type: T.Type)` from a `RouterRequest` or by using a Codable route.
+When this happens the Router will select the correct decoder based on the [Content-Type](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Type) header of the request.

 You can add custom encoders and decoders to your router by adding BodyEncoders/BodyDecoders to these dictionary with the MediaType you would like them to encode/decode.
 You can also replace the existing JSONEncoder and JSONDecoder generators to customize how your Kitura router handles JSON.